-- The simulation chain targets to bridge the gap between topology and shape optimization, - The goal is a digital prototype enabling performance based design decisions.
+- Hence, a simulation process chain has to be followed that best meets the requirements, - The simulation chain targets to bridge the gap between topology and shape optimization, - The goal is a digital prototype enabling performance based design decisions.

-The Sampling Wizard supports the set-up of a sampling model by preparing the sampling situation, assigning the selected variables, defining the sample value ranges, and specifying the result item for which the sampling should be performed (see also page 71).
+The Sampling Wizard supports the set-up of a sampling model by preparing the sampling situation, assigning the selected variables, defining the sample value ranges, and specifying the result item for which the sampling should be performed (see also page 73).